-Today marks six weeks to Christmas, and with that, it is time to find the perfect gift for your loved one, which can be tricky.
+Whether it be to mark high days or holidays, we regularly find ourselves seeking out the perfect gift for our loved ones, which can be tricky.
 But if you’re racking your brain trying to think of something amazing for the wildlife enthusiast in your life, then this will help you.
 Here are 15 unique gift ideas that are perfect for anyone who has a love of travel, nature, and wildlife.

 Gift Ideas for Conservationists

 If you’re playing Santa to someone who has a passion for saving the environment then consider me your magic little helper because I’ve rounded up 5 gifts that give back to the planet.

 As adorable as they are, bringing home a bow-tied baby elephant or panda is just not right, but that doesn’t mean you can’t adopt an endangered animal for your loved one.
 There are plenty of wildlife conservation projects such as WWF, Defenders of Wildlife, the David Sheldrick Wildlife Trust and World Animal Foundation, that protect wild animals and their habitats with a symbolic species adoption.
 You can even make the gift a little more special by adding a plushy of their favourite animal to the adoption kit.

 Watch the video from My Visit to the David Sheldrick Wildlife Trust in Nairobi, Kenya.

 2. A token of Africa from BeadWORKS